 And his hugs.
 They’re stiff-armed, quick, like a cat who doesn’t want to be picked up.
 I love them, and I’ll certainly take what I can get, but they’re few and far between.

-He’s in fourth grade this year, and every year it’s been the same song and dance.
+He’s in fourth grade, and every year it’s been the same song and dance.
 Since Kindergarten.
 Colin has difficulty following procedures, say the notes in his daily planner.
 Colin is pestering others.
 Colin will not stay seated.
 The comments never change, only the handwriting, as the years and the teachers tick by.
-This whip-smart boy, who asked me when he was five if he could have ammonium dichromate to make a realistic erupting volcano, who was expertly programming computers by age seven, has been reduced to “that kid” in school.
+This whip-smart boy, who asked me when he was five if I could buy him some ammonium dichromate to make a realistic erupting volcano, who was expertly programming computers by age seven, has been reduced to “that kid” in school.
 The one who’s always out of his chair, always poking someone else’s paper, disorganized, falling behind.
 But he’s not “that kid.”
 It’s just that his inabilities have far overshadowed his potential, and it’s sad.

 No – sad isn’t the word.
 “Sad” is a gross understatement.
 But I can’t explain the way it tears at a mother’s soul to know that, both at school and at home, her child is the target of more frustration and “no” than encouragement and “yes.”
 Somebody’s always getting onto him (granted, it’s not without good reason).
 I’m sure, beyond a doubt, that it’s hard to be Colin.
 If you’d just do what you need to do and behave, you wouldn’t have this problem!
 Just stop fidgeting and listen!
 I want to plead.
 But I don’t.
 Because, for whatever reason, he can’t.